 "A good haircut will also help hair that has had a bit too much chemical processing.
-The cut will take off any split ends that may travel up the hair and wreak more havoc."
-So, I headed over to Bivona for my first cut in almost two years.
+The cut will take off any split ends that may travel up the hair and wreak more havoc," Bivona reveals.
+So, I headed over to John Barrett Salon for my first cut in almost two years.
 Yikes, I know, but my hair grows slowly and haircuts make me nervous.
 Like the angel that she is, Bivona dusted my ends, removing barely any length.
 I left with an awesome cut and zero split ends.

 Add Moisture Back

-"Getting moisture back is key," Bivona explained.
-"Replace your daily conditioner with a mask—I love Shu Uemura's Ultimate Remedy Extreme Restoration Treatment ($68).
+"Getting moisture back is key," Bivona explains.
+"Replace your daily conditioner with a mask—I love Shu Uemura's Ultimate Remedy Extreme Restoration Treatment.
 This way, you're putting in the maximum moisture with every wash.
 I recommend leaving it in up to 20 minutes and then rinsing thoroughly."

 After finding such success with the Shu Uemura mask and in-salon treatment, I was addicted.
 I decided to try a few more beloved offerings in search of even more noticeable results.

-It works to balance my cool-toned color and keep brassy tones to a minimum in-between highlights.
-The genius is in the formula which subtly deposits color while canceling out unwanted yellows. plus nourishes hair to leave it even healthier and more vibrant than before.
-I use it in the shower instead of shampoo once a week starting at the midlengths and working towards the ends.
+It works to balance my cool-toned color and keep brassy tones to minimum in-between highlights.
+The genius is in the formula, which subtly deposits color while canceling out unwanted yellows.
+Plus, it nourishes hair to leave it even healthier and more vibrant than before.
+I use it in the shower instead of shampoo once a week starting at the mid-lengths and working towards the ends.
 Then, I keep it in for the rest of the shower (at least 10 minutes) and rinse before toweling off.